-The Advanced Timing, Communications, and Control/Advanced Timing, Communications, and Control Plus (TCC2/TCC2P) card secure mode option allows two IP addresses to be provisioned for the node, one for the backplane LAN port and one for the TCC2/TCC2P TCP/IP port.
-Secure mode IP addressing examples are provided in the "13.2.9 IP Scenario 9: IP Addressing with Secure Mode Enabled" section on page 13-19.
+The TCC2P card secure mode option allows two IP addresses to be provisioned for the node: one for the backplane LAN port and one for the TCC2P LAN (TCP/IP) port.
+Secure mode IP addressing examples are provided in the "13.2.9 IP Scenario 9: IP Addressing with Secure Mode Enabled" section on page 13-20.
 IP addresses shown in the other scenarios assume that secure mode is not enabled.
 If secure mode is enabled, the IP addresses shown in the examples apply to the backplane LAN port.
+See the "13.2.9 IP Scenario 9: IP Addressing with Secure Mode Enabled" section on page 13-20 for information about secure mode, repeater (single IP address) mode, and configuration locks.